jmrnilsson/kata/README.md

 ## Step 2: REPL, Assertions, Tests

 ### REPL
 A read–eval–print loop (REPL), also known as an interactive toplevel or language shell.
+REPL is commonly available at `python` or `ipython`.

     >>> list([1, 2])
     [1, 2]